-Lecturer/Instructor
+Lecturer

 - An earned master's degree or eighteen (18) graduate hours in a relevant teaching field awarded by an accredited institution. - Credentials which indicate the potential for effective classroom teaching, contributions to the institution and profession, and, in appropriate instances, successful performance of non-teaching or administrative duties.
-Instructors are not required to have specific duties such as student advising, serving on committees.

-The first appointment as Lecturer or Instructor shall normally be for one year, although appointment may be for two years.
+The first appointment as Lecturer shall normally be for one year, although appointment may be for two years.
 Reappointments, if made, are for one year or two years.